lvancrayelynghe/ansible-ubuntu/README.md

 # Ansible-ubuntu
-Ansible scripts to setup Ubuntu desktop/server
+Ansible roles to setup Ubuntu desktop and Ubuntu server (14.04 and 16.04)

 ## Requirements